This page provides a conceptual overview of logs-based metrics.

 Both areas contain a table summary of the metrics.
 Each table row has a menu more_vert that features the following options:

-View in Metrics Explorer lets you view the data for a system logs-based metric by opening the Stackdriver Monitoring Metrics Explorer.
+View in Metrics Explorer lets you view the data for a system logs-based metric by opening the Cloud Monitoring Metrics Explorer.

 You can use the Metrics Explorer to specify a target metric for an alerting policy.
 The chart next to the Target region gives you visual feedback on the data being captured by the target metric.

-Selecting this option opens the Stackdriver Monitoring console, where you can create, edit, and manage alerting policies.
+Selecting this option opens the Cloud Monitoring console, where you can create, edit, and manage alerting policies.
 For details, read Creating an alerting policy.

 User-defined metrics interface